lineartimer/WebAppStarterPack/doc/notes.md

 docker system prune -a -f

 Adding the Docker image to the container registry:
-- On the Docker tab in VS Code, click Connect Registry (plug icon) and select Azure Container Registry.
+- On the Docker or Containers tab in VS Code, click Connect Registry (plug icon) and select Azure Container Registry.
 Then click on Azure in the Registries panel and sign in.
-Then you should be able to see the container registry you created above
+Then you should be able to see the container registry you created
 - On the Images panel, right click the image and click Push.
 Select your container registry.
 When prompted, allow VS Code to access data from other apps
 - (Your Docker image should appear on the Registries panel.
 You can right click the image and click Deploy Image to Azure Container Apps.)